likhithanr/Likhitha-NR/MoneyfyExploratoryCharter.md

 * Double arrow should be displayed on right side of header ,on clicking it should take us to new transfer window.
 * Three veritical doted line should be displayed in top right corner of the header, on	clicking it should display “Categories, Accounts, Currencies, Settings” options.
 * Red color circle with – sign should be displayed to add expenses, on clicking it should take us to “New expense” window.
-* Green color circle with + sign should be displayed to add income,on clicking 	it should take us to “New income” window.
+* Green color circle with + sign should be displayed to add incom.e,on clicking 	it should take us to “New incom.e” window.
 * Rectangular box should be displayed to show balance in green color on top of add and expense circular button.
-* Two menus should be displayed on left and right side of “Balance field” , on 	clicking both  should take us to display list of added expenses and income 	along with balance field.
+* Two menus should be displayed on left and right side of “Balance field” , on 	clicking both  should take us to display list of added expenses and incom.e 	along with balance field.
-* Expense categories should be displayed in around the balance component in a circualr fashion with respective icon for the category.
+* Expense categories should be displayed in around the balance com.ponent in a circualr fashion with respective icon for the category.
 * Clicking on any category should take us to new expense with the selected category being preselected and category name being displayed at the bottom.
-* When no income or expense is added the circle around the balance component should be greyed.
+* When no incom.e or expense is added the circle around the balance com.ponent should be greyed.
-* Default vaule of balance inside the circular component in the centre should be zero.
+* Default vaule of balance inside the circular com.ponent in the centre should be zero.
-* Click on menu which is present just above +/- circle and it should list out all 	the added expenses and incomes , delete all the income and navigate to home 	screen Balance and amount in circular balance component in center should be reset to 0.
+* Click on menu which is present just above +/- circle and it should list out all 	the added expenses and incom.es , delete all the incom.e and navigate to home 	screen Balance and amount in circular balance com.ponent in center should be reset to 0.
 * Click on menu on top left corner of the header and it should display 	drop down to list out accounts , Day,Week,Month,Year,All,Interval and 	choose date options.
-### Add income validation (High)
+### Add incom.e validation (High)
-* Click on green color circle + button and it should take us to New income window
+* Click on green color circle + button and it should take us to New incom.e window
-* New income label should be displayed with back arrow button.
+* New incom.e label should be displayed with back arrow button.
 Clicking on the button should navigate back to home screen.
 * Below header selected date,month and year should be displayed in day of the week,day month(Ex: Thursday, 16 June) format along with calendar button.
 * A green text field should be displayed with clear button a and button to show account type.
 * A text field should be present to add note with “Note and pen sybmol”.